China Feb exports post record surge from COVID-19-depressed 2020 levels | Business

 China Feb exports post record surge from COVID-19-depressed 2020 levels

-China's February exports grew at a record annual pace from a year earlier when COVID-19 battered the world's second-biggest economy, customs data showed on Sunday, while imports rose less sharply.
-Exports in dollar terms skyrocketed by 154.9% in February compared with a year earlier, while imports gained 17.3% that month, the most since October 2018.
-Customs data did not include data for January alone.
+China's February exports grew at a record pace from a year earlier when COVID-19 battered the world's second-biggest economy, customs data showed on Sunday, while imports rose less sharply.
+Exports in dollar terms skyrocketed 154.9% in February compared with a year earlier, while imports gained 17.3%, the most since October 2018.
+The data did not include figures for January alone.

 In the January-February period, exports jumped 60.6% from a year earlier, when lockdowns to contain the pandemic paralysed the country's economic activity.
 That exceeded the forecast of analysts in a Reuters poll for a 38.9% surge.
 Strong exports, which benefited from China's success in largely containing the public health crisis, have helped fuel the country's recovery from a pandemic-induced paralysis.